-An honest look at non-lead vs. traditional ammunition and the best lead-free options for deer season 2018.
+We’re taking an honest look at non-lead vs. traditional hunting ammo and the best lead-free options for deer season.

 Even in these days of CNC-machined actions and computer-controlled bore drilling and tighter tolerances — no two rifles shoot alike.
 For long-range accuracy and humane kills, two rifles off the same production line might still prefer two different types of bullets.
 There is no better way to find out than at the range.
 More and more, a non-lead projectile could be the answer.

-Since more sportsmen hunt deer in this country than any other game, we here at GetZone.com decided to examine our beliefs about lead vs. non-lead bullets and take a look at the hunting ammo options available here in 2018.
+Since more sportsmen hunt deer in this country than any other game, we got the GetZone think tank together in the Lodge to discuss lead vs. non-lead bullets and take a look at the best lead-free hunting ammo options available!

 One of the characteristics of non-lead bullets is greater weight retention.
 A hunter can expect the bullet to hold together with controlled expansion and weight retention approaching 98 percent.
 One of the advantages of the non-lead bullet is the opportunity to use a lighter-weight projectile to reduce recoil.
 Smaller calibers can be more viable in deer hunting situations.

 But not all deer are created equal.
 Mule deer and northern whitetail can tip the scales at 300 pounds.
 If a shot must be taken in a situation where the animal could be lost to a property line or on a cliff edge, it’s important to drop the animal in its tracks.
 In a case like that, I want a bullet to break bone.
 A non-lead bullet can be the right choice.
 There is only one way to find out and that is at the range, preferably with several bullet weight options.

 Mason Payer, marketing manager for Nosler Inc., is a longtime hunter with extensive hunting experiences from Africa to the American West.
 On his own hunts, Payer often chooses Nosler’s non-lead option, the E-Tip.